sequitur/raconteur/docs/situation.md

 ### tags :: Array (from undum.Situation)

-A list of tags.
-See Undum documentation.
+A list of tags, without a leading `#`.
+In a situation's `choices` list, other situations can be referred specifically by name, or in groups by tag.

 ### optionText :: String (from undum.Situation)